doriantaylor/rb-intertwingler/CONFIGURATION.md

 # anyway so if you were gonna use this to absorb a website

-say static site, like jekyll; wordpress or whatever i have no idea
+say static site, like [jekyll](https://jekyllrb.com/); if it's wordpress or whatever i have no idea

 i mean you could probably just load all the files into content-addressable storage, that'd be a good start